Losing Your Job

 You must be unemployed to get Jobseeker’s Allowance.
-You must also be capable of, available for, and genuinely seeking full-time work to qualify for Jobseeker’s Allowance – and you must be able to show evidence of this to the Department of Employment Affairs and Social Protection.
+You must also be capable of, available for, and genuinely seeking full-time work to qualify for Jobseeker’s Allowance – and you must be able to show evidence of this to the Department of Social Protection.
 However, there are circumstances in which you can do some work and get Jobseeker’s Allowance.
 Income from work affects the amount of Jobseeker’s Allowance you get.

 If you get part-time or casual work (up to and including 3 days per week), you may still be paid Jobseeker's Allowance for the other days.
 However, you must show that you are trying to get full-time employment.
 If your employer reduces your days at work to 3 days week or less, you may get Jobseeker's Allowance for the other days.
 You must meet the other conditions that apply to Jobseeker's Allowance, for example, you must satisfy a means test.